LandonSchropp/generator-landon-schropp/readme.md

 This script does a few things for you:

-* It automatically calls `lerna boostrap` so you don't have to.
+* It automatically runs `yarn install` so you don't have to.
 * It creates a new `example` directory, sets it up as a Node package, and initializes a Git repository so you can any changes your package may introduce.
 * It links all of the packages in the `packages` directory via Yarn.

 Once the script is done, all you need to do is change into the `example` directory and run `yo @landonschropp/<generator>` to test out one of the generators.

-## TODOs

-See the [todo](/todo.md) document for more information on what still needs to be done.